 - a.
-To enable petitioner 1 (hereinafter: the petitioner) to visit his brother, who is incarcerated in Israel, by giving him a multiple entry permit to Israel, valid for one year, for that purpose; This, instead of the single entry permit, given to the petitioner once annually only; - b.
-To uphold his undertaking before the High Court of Justice to respond within two to two and-a-half months to applications submitted to him as part of the arrangement he had established for prison visits by residents of the Occupied Palestinian Territories (OPT) whose entry into Israel is otherwise prohibited.
+To enable petitioner 1 (hereinafter: the petitioner) to visit her son, who is incarcerated in Israel, by giving her a multiple entry permit to Israel, valid for one year, for that purpose; This, instead of the single entry permit, given to the petitioner on very seldom occassions. - b.
+To establish a procedure for the submission and review of applications of family members, who make prison visits by virtue of single entry permits, to receive multiple entry permits.